exograph/exograph/docs/docs/core-concept/file-definition.md

 ## Comments

+Exograph files support regular comments and documentation comments.

+### Regular Comments

-Exograph files support line comments using the `//` syntax and block comments using the `/* */` syntax.
+Regular comments use the `//` syntax for line comments and `/* */` syntax for block comments.
 Comments may appear anywhere in the file.
 Here are a few examples:

 ```exo
 // User module describes the user model and operations